ConsumerDataStandardsAustralia/standards-maintenance/README.md

 ## Next Iteration
 Maintenance Iteration 14

-Scheduled to commence in the first quarter of 2023, dates TBA
+Scheduled to commence on the 8th of February 2023

+Scheduled to conclude on the 5th of April 2023

+Decision Proposal TBA

-## Previous Iteration
+## Previous Iterations

 The Agenda and Minutes for all previous iterations are avilable here: https://github.com/ConsumerDataStandardsAustralia/standards/wiki/Meetings